 The edges of the sheets of plywood showing the multiple plies.

 • 5-ply refers to the five layers of veneers.
-This is common type of plywood that is suitable for a wide range of miscellaneous and construction uses where rigidity and strength are needed.
+This is a common type of plywood that is suitable for a wide range of miscellaneous and construction uses where rigidity and strength are needed.

 Plywood Grades